RobbieG15/games/README.md

 The file `pong.py` is a two player game made using the `turtle` module in python.
 It is a remake of the old style pong game and is played on one computer with people operating the arrow keys and wasd as well.

-## twoPlayer.py
+## twoPlayerSpaceInvaders

-The file `twoPlayer.py` is my current project in terms of short games.
-The hope is to make another type of 2d game where players are fighting like space invaders in a way.
+The folder `twoPlayerSpaceInvaders` is my current project in terms of short games.
+It is a two player game that has the following features.

+* main menu
+* pixel art
+* powerups
+* stat tracker
+* health bars
+* collision checking